-Walker has assisted on records for Megadeth, Elton John, The Doobie Brothers, String Cheese Incident, and Zac Brown Band among others.
-In addition he has worked in A&R, as a studio director, producer, and composer.
-Walker earned his doctorate in music composition from the University of Cincinnati College-Conservatory of Music.
+He has assisted on records for Megadeth, Elton John, The Doobie Brothers, String Cheese Incident, and Zac Brown Band among others.
+In addition he has worked in A&R, as a studio director, and is an active composer.
+Tyler earned his doctorate in music composition from the University of Cincinnati College–Conservatory of Music.

 If Walker is your musical sommelier you can expect the hard questions to become easier, your project's creative goals to be expertly addressed, and your licensing and budgeting needs fulfilled.
 He brings a musical perspective to the table offering gems often unknown to the visual media communities.